Key Stage 2

 - Savannah food chains

-Exploring our exciting new Bear Wood exhibit, pupils learn the truth about wolves, discover why wolves howl and find their pack by smell alone.
-Through a series of games, pupils find out about wolf adaptation and take part in the predator-prey challenge!
+Learn the truth about wolves, discover why wolves howl and find your ‘pack’ by smell alone.
+Through a series of games, your group will find out about wolf adaptation and take part in the predator-prey challenge!